PaystackHQ/paystack-android/README.md

 #### Collect card details

 At this time, we expect you to provide fields on your activity that collect the card details.
 Our `Card` class allows you collect and verify these.
-See Library aided calidation below.
+See Library aided card validation below.

 #### Parameters for the chargeCard function
 - **Activity** - The first argument to the `PaystackSdk.chargeCard` is the calling Activity object.
 Always